Henry Heimlich: Personal life

-On June 4, 1951, Heimlich married Jane Murray, daughter of ballroom-dancing entrepreneur Arthur Murray.
-Heimlich's wife, a freelance features writer who later in life became a proponent of controversial medical treatments like chelation therapy, wrote What Your Doctor Won't Tell You: The Complete Guide to the Latest in Alternative Medicine and co-authored a book on homeopathy with Maesimund B. Panos called Homeopathic Medicine at Home.
+On June 4, 1951, Heimlich married Jane Murray, daughter of ballroom dancing entrepreneur Arthur Murray.
+Heimlich's wife, a freelance features writer who later became a proponent of controversial medical treatments like chelation therapy, wrote What Your Doctor Won't Tell You: The Complete Guide to the Latest in Alternative Medicine.
+She also co-authored a book on homeopathy with Maesimund B. Panos called Homeopathic Medicine at Home.

 Heimlich and his wife had four children: Phil Heimlich, a former Cincinnati elected official and one-time conservative Christian radio talk-show host; investigative blogger Peter M. Heimlich; Janet Heimlich, a freelance writer and author of Breaking Their Will: Shedding Light on Religious Child Maltreatment; and Elisabeth Heimlich.
-Peter's website, Outmaneuvered: How we busted the Heimlich medical frauds, describes what he and his wife Karen M. Shulman consider to be Dr. Heimlich's "wide-ranging, unseen 50-year history of fraud."
-Peter has called his father "a spectacular con man and serial liar" and has claimed "The only thing my father ever invented was his own mythology."
+Peter maintains a website that describes what he and his wife, Karen M. Shulman, consider to be Dr. Heimlich's "wide-ranging, unseen 50-year history of fraud."
+Peter has called his father "a spectacular con man and serial liar" and has claimed "the only thing my father ever invented was his own mythology."

-Heimlich was first cousin to Haskell Heimlick (née Heimlich) whose son was Anson Williams, known for his portrayal of Warren "Potsie" Weber on the 1970s hit TV show Happy Days.
+Heimlich was first cousin to Haskell Heimlick (né Heimlich) whose son was Anson Williams, known for his portrayal of Warren "Potsie" Weber on the 1970s hit TV show Happy Days.

-Heimlich was a vegetarian and in the early 2000s was on the advisory board of the Physicians Committee for Responsible Medicine."Heimlich saved animal lives, too". southcoasttoday.com.
-Retrieved 20 January 2022.
+Heimlich was a vegetarian and in the early 2000s was on the advisory board of the Physicians Committee for Responsible Medicine.

-Heimlich's memoir, Heimlich's Maneuvers: My Seventy Years Of Lifesaving Innovation, was published in 2014 by Prometheus Books.
+Heimlich's memoir, Heimlich's Maneuvers: My Seventy Years of Lifesaving Innovation, was published in 2014 by Prometheus Books.